CarlMungazi/sourcecodeadventures/_posts/2017-07-26-mithril-recommends.md

 }))
 ```

-- **Conditionally set the content in a mithril view by using a ternary operator**
+- **Conditionally set the content in a Mithril view by using a ternary operator**

 ```javascript
 var isError = false